SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 - Unlogged tables for fast transient data

-- Postgres's built-in full-text search is more than enough for most apps
+cronorpg_cron - Built-in full-text search is more than enough for most apps

-- Append-only tables for audit trails, events, webhooks received and logs.
+- Append-only tables for audit trails and logs.

 Eventually, I might move to Kafka, Redis, Elasticsearch or ClickHouse but Postgres works really well for a surprisingly long time.